proknow/proknow-sdk-dotnet/README.md

 - Windows PowerShell v2+ - This is automatically included in Windows 10 starting with update 1607.
 If you are running an earlier version of Windows, PowerShell can be installed following these [instructions](https://docs.microsoft.com/en-us/powershell/scripting/install/installing-powershell-core-on-windows).
-- .NET Framework 4+ - The installer for this can be downloaded [here](https://dotnet.microsoft.com/download).
+- .NET 8+ - The installer for this can be downloaded [here](https://dotnet.microsoft.com/download).
 - Chocolatey - This is a package manager for Windows.
 The instructions for installing this can be found [here](https://chocolatey.org/install).
 - DocFx - This can be installed using Chocolatey from an administrative command prompt with the command `choco install docfx`.